 FF's audit reports in 2021 and 2020 from its former independent registered public accounting firm include an explanatory paragraph stating that FF's recurring losses from operations and continued cash outflows from operating activities raise substantial doubt about FF's ability to continue as a going concern.
 FF's consolidated financial statements do not include any adjustments that may result from the outcome of this uncertainty.
 As of the date FF's audited consolidated financial statements as of December 31, 2021 were issued, FF management expects that it would be required to obtain additional funding to continue as a going concern within the next 12 months, resulting in there being substantial doubt about FF's ability to continue as a going concern.
 If FF is unable to continue as a going concern, it may have to seek protection under applicable bankruptcy laws and/or liquidate or reorganize its assets and may receive less than the value at which those assets are carried on its consolidated financial statements.
 If such an event were to happen, it is likely investors would lose part or all of their investment.
 Future reports from FF's independent registered public accounting firm may also contain statements expressing substantial doubt about FF's ability to continue as a going concern.
-If such doubt about FF continues, investors or other financing sources may be unwilling to provide additional funding to FF on commercially reasonable terms, or at all, and FF's business may be harmed
+If such doubt about FF continues, investors or other financing sources may be unwilling to provide additional funding to FF on commercially reasonable terms, or at all, and FF's business may be harmed.

-Any delay in transitioning to FFIE's new independent auditor may lead to FFIE being unable to comply in a timely manner with its SEC reporting obligations, which could result in a delisting of FFIE's securities on Nasdaq.
+FFIE's former independent registered public accounting firm recently declined to stand for re-election, and if FFIE is unable to timely engage a new independent auditor, FFIE may not be able to comply in a timely manner with its SEC reporting obligations.

+On August 23, 2022, PricewaterhouseCoopers LLP ("PwC") notified FFIE that it declined to stand for re-election as the FFIE's independent registered public accounting firm for the year ending December 31, 2022, and, effective immediately, is no longer the Company's independent registered public accounting firms.
+FFIE is in discussions with multiple accounting firms to identify and engage a new independent registered public accounting firm as promptly as practicable, but to date, FFIE has not engaged one.
+Any delay in engaging a new independent registered public accounting firm, or after engaging one, any delay in transition to a new independent registered public accounting firm may cause a delinquency in FFIE's filings with the SEC.

+If FFIE is unable to timely engage a new independent auditor, it could adversely affect FFIE's ability to raise additional capital, result in a delisting of FFIE's securities on NASDAO and/or have a material adverse effect on FF's business and the market value of FFIE's securities.

-On August 23, 2022, PricewaterhouseCoopers LLP ("PwC") notified FFIE that it declined to stand for re-election as FFIE's independent registered public accounting firm for the year ending December 31, 2022, and, effective immediately, is no longer the Company's independent registered public accounting firm.
-Effective as of October 28, 2022, Mazars USA LLP was appointed as the Company's independent registered public accounting firm as of and for the year ending December 31, 2022.
-If FFIE is unable to transition quickly to its new independent auditor, it may result in a delinquency in the filing of FFIE's upcoming Form 10-Q for the quarter ended September 30, 2022, which could result in Nasdaq initiating delisting procedures, which, in turn, could adversely harm FFIE's reputation and have other material adverse effects on its business and fundraising activities.
-If FFIE's securities are delisted by Nasdaq, the market value of FFIE's securities would be materially adversely affected.
+FFIE is in discussions with multiple accounting firms to identify and engage a new independent registered public accounting firm as promptly as practicable, but to date, FFIE has not engaged one.
+Any delay in engaging a new independent registered public accounting firm, or after engaging one, any delay in transition to a new independent registered public accounting firm may adversely affect FFIE's ability to raise additional capital and may cause a delinquency in FFIE's filings with the SEC, which could result in NASDAQ initiating procedures, which could adversely harm FFIE's reputation and have other material adverse effects on its business and fundraising activities.
+If FFIE's securities are delisted by NASDAQ, the market value of FFIE's securities would be material adversely affected.